How to make the freelancing experience count on a resume and add client references along with common freelancing questions in an interview

 What can be a relevant experience depends on the job one is applying for.

 So let me share each experience of a freelancer and how it can be used for a better paying job even in an MNC.

 If you were working as a freelance developer and want MNC to consider your development experience when offering you the salary, you should be able to show your expertise in the technical interview.

-Once you are through with the technical interview, you can negotiate a better salary with HR people provided you aren’t desperate for a job.
+Once you are through with the technical interview, you can negotiate a better salary with HR people, provided you aren’t desperate for a job.
 If they sense your desperation, you may find it tough to negotiate a better pay no matter how relevant your experience is.

-So, even if companies do consider marketing experience but the CTC offered to a marketing person has higher bonus part which is a factor of the business they can generate.
+So, even if companies do consider marketing experience, but the CTC offered to a marketing person has a higher bonus part, which is a factor of the business they can generate.

 I have seen individual self-employed freelancers are self-proclaimed marketing guru.
-If you have just got few hundred thousand likes to your Facebook page or has written a piece of content that brings traffic to your site, you aren’t a marketing guy.
+If you have just got a few hundred thousand likes on your Facebook page or have written a piece of content that brings traffic to your site, you aren’t a marketing guy.

 Team Management Experience